What's wrong with France's rail infrastructure?

 The greatest weakness of the French rail sector is the lack of a planned, long term vision for its rail network.
 The first step towards improving regional rail in France is acknowledging that we want to improve the network, not just maintain it, deciding on priorities for projects, and allocating sufficient funds to maintain the network.

-Since 1990, the French Rail network has shrunk by 13%, a figure that is not entirely surprising until you realise that this means over 4252km of track has vanished in just under 30 years.
+Since 1990, the French Rail network has shrunk by 13%, a figure that doesn’t sound too shocking until you realise that this means over 4252km of track has vanished in just under 30 years.
 What remains, with the exception of high-speed lines the two remaining major intercity axes (Paris - Clermont-Fd and Paris - Orléans - Limoges - Toulouse), is a network plagued by performance issues.

-As a result, France’s regional passenger services experience low ridership while freight traffic struggles to find pathways through the sparse and highly congested remaining axes, resulting in a significantly lower than average freight use.
+As a result, France’s regional passenger services experience low ridership while freight traffic struggles to find pathways through the sparse and highly congested remaining axes, resulting in high costs for track access and a significantly lower than average freight use.